LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 end
 ```

-In most applications `base` would likely be fetched from the database.
-This example
+Usually `base` would be fetched from the database.
+This example again runs
-runs completely with data in memory, so there's just some hardcoded initial data.
+completely with data in memory, so there's just some hardcoded initial data.

 `init/2` is a small helper, which generates the initial changeset for the form,
-but also does handle a few things – again – needed just for this being in-memory
+but also does handle a few things needed just for this being in-memory.
-instead of being backed by a database.
-Changing the id also means LV will reset
+Changing the id also means LV will reset its client side state around
-its client side state around the form properly on successful saves.
+the form properly on successful saves.

 ```elixir
 defp init(socket, base) do